BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 Among all of my visits at Universal Studios Hollywood, this recent experience stands out as my favorite by far.
-Despite the large crowds on Father&rsquo;s Day, I was fortunate enough to experiences nearly everything that the park has to offer.
+Despite the large crowds on Father&rsquo;s Day, I was fortunate enough to experience nearly everything that the park has to offer.
 While I did encounter some negatives, the pros ultimately outweighed the cons.